 Finally, the last box is “New Rules for Living.”
 This box relates to the Positive factor, in that it provides you with an opportunity to create new rules for yourself that will disrupt the destructive cycle and allow you to become more effective in meeting your therapeutic goals.
-Click here if you’d like to try this worksheet.
+This worksheet will be available for download soon.

 Dysfunctional Thought Record